fabri4c/vite-react-starter/README.md

 ## Description

-An starter template for Vite React projects including a bunch of useful tools and libraries.
-For styling you can use CSS, SASS, or Styled Components out of the box.
-Testing with Jest and React Testing Library is already configured.
+An starter template for Vite React projects including a bunch of useful tools and libraries enforcing best practices and autofix on save.

+For styling it comes with SASS, Emotion, and TailwindCSS ready to use.
+Choose your favorite CSS framework and get started.

 ## Live Demo